CliffordAnderson/XQuery4Humanists/README.md

 string-join(fn:reverse(fn:tokenize("1,2,3",",")),",")
 ```

-This ability to substitute expressions with values is called [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency_(computer_science).
+This ability to substitute expressions with values is called (referential transparency)[https://en.wikipedia.org/wiki/Referential_transparency_(computer_science)].
 In a nutshell, it means that your expression will always evaluate to the same value when given the same input.
 Programming in XQuery (and XSLT and R) is different from other kinds of programming because you're not producing 'side effects' such as updating the value of your variables.

 ###FLWOR Expressions